Edge Ideals of Prime Ideal Graphs over Finite Rings: Ordinary Powers, Fiber Cones, and Linear Powers: Introduction

+encodes the asymptotic behavior of the minimal generators of the powers of \(I\).
+In particular, $\operatorname{HF}_{\mathcal{F}(I)}(n)=\mu(I^n)$.
+For edge ideals, the special fiber ring is closely related to the edge ring of the underlying graph.
+Normality and Cohen-Macaulayness of edge rings have been studied through affine semigroup methods and graph-theoretic criteria such as the odd-cycle condition ~\cite{OH,VILL}.
+Related Cohen-Macaulay and Gorenstein properties associated with graph complexes have also appeared in recent work ~\cite{NIK}.
+Therefore, computing the special fiber ring and the analytic spread of an edge ideal gives structural information beyond the minimal generators of its ordinary powers.

-Many questions about powers of edge ideals are closely tied to regularity, associated primes, linear resolutions, and other homological invariants \cite{HER, DAO, GU, BAN, BANE}.
-Prime ideal graphs form a ring-theoretic family of graphs introduced by Salih and Jund in \cite{SAL}.
-Let $R$ be a finite commutative ring with multiplicative identity, and let $P$ be a prime ideal.
-The graph $\Gamma_P(R)$ has the vertex set $R\setminus \{0\}$, and two different vertices $x,y$ are adjacent whenever $xy\in P$.
-The original work established several graph-theoretic properties of $\Gamma_P(R)$, including connectedness, diameter, clique number, and chromatic number \cite{SAL, KUR}.
+The present paper studies edge ideals arising from prime ideal graphs of finite commutative rings.
+Prime ideal graphs were introduced by Salih and Jund ~\cite{SAL}.
+If \(R\) is a finite commutative ring with identity and \(P\) is a proper prime ideal of \(R\), then the prime ideal graph \(\Gamma_P(R)\) has vertex set \(R\setminus\{0\}\), and two distinct vertices \(x\) and \(y\) are adjacent if and only if $xy\in P$.
+Subsequent work studied graph-theoretic properties of these graphs, including connectedness, diameter, clique number, and chromatic number ~\cite{KUR}.
+More broadly, graph constructions arising from finite rings continue to attract attention, including recent work on zero-divisor graphs and their graph invariants ~\cite{DO}.
+These studies show that graphs associated with finite rings form a natural bridge between ring theory and graph theory.
+However, the edge ideals associated with prime ideal graphs, their ordinary powers, and their fiber-cone invariants have not been studied in comparable algebraic detail.